skip to main content

 • Connects up to 32 devices

 T-Mobile’s Inseego MiFi X PRO 5G is the most well-rounded hotspot you can get.
-It comes at the lowest price out of all the major 5G hotspots and connects up to 32 devices—way more than a phone or 4G hotspot can do.
-It connects uses Wi-Fi 6 (the latest wireless standard) to maintain strong and consistent Wi-Fi signals even when you’re using it with a large group.
+It comes at the lowest price out of all the major 5G hotspots and connects up to 32 devices—far more than a phone or 4G hotspot could handle.
+It connects uses Wi-Fi 6 to maintain strong and consistent Wi-Fi signals even when you’re using it with a large group.
+Plus, a USB-C cable means it’s easy to find a power source from anywhere.

-The MiFi X PRO also comes with settings for guest networks, MAC filtering, and a security firewall—all of which you can adjust by logging in to the device’s interface from your browser.
+The MiFi X PRO also comes with settings for guest networks, MAC filtering, and a security firewall—all of which you can adjust by logging into the mobile app or logging in to the device’s interface from your browser.
 Just as importantly, the hotspot’s data plans are cheap and flexible: T-Mobile’s data options start at just $5 per month, and you can add extra data any time you run out.

 T-Mobile has the largest 5G network in the United States.
-A recent report from Opensignal shows it gets the fastest average 5G speeds compared to Verizon and AT&T. And the MiFi X PRO is compatible with all 5G bands—so you can count on getting the fastest speeds possible from this little beast.
+A recent report from Opensignal shows it gets the fastest average 5G speeds compared to Verizon and AT&T. And the MiFi X PRO is compatible with all 5G bands—so you can count on getting the fastest speeds possible from this mini modern marvel.

 Reasons to buy: